Female student or transgender student who self-identifies as a woman;

-- 24 credits completed & final year at MCC, preference to a female with two semesters remaining at MCC;
+Freshman year completed, preference to a female with two or three semesters remaining at MCC;

 Transferring to a 4 year institution the following year;